-There are no standards permitting Data Holders to revoke access tokens and refresh tokens.
+There are no standards permitting DH to revoke access tokens and refresh tokens.
 On consent withdrawal, DHs withdraw the consent and expire the consent, notifying the ADR of the withdrawal.
 As part of this process, the oAuth security tokens can be revoked.

-Is the data holder expected to revoke the active consent(s) and set the revocation date to the date/time the last account was closed?
+Is the DH expected to revoke the active consent(s) and set the revocation date to the date/time the last account was closed?

 DHs must withdraw any active consents where the consumer ceases to be ineligible.
 The rules generally provide notification and dashboard update time-frames that range from 'as soon as practicable' to 'within 2 business days'.
 The time of revocation should date from when the authorisation was actually withdrawn.